mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Thi became curious.
 "Tell me about them," thi said.

 "Liffa was... is... everything good in my life.
-To the rest of Heiko thi is a farmer, but they don't see hae like we do.
+To the rest of Heiko thi is just a farmer, but they don't see hae like we do.
 Liffa holds us together, but there's this cloud of self-doubt that hangs above hae always.
-I want to tell hae thi is enough, that anyone as patient and willful as thi is deserves the whole world.
-But as we both know, anxiety doesn't pick up on affirmations."
+She doesn't pick up on affirmations."

 "And your woman?"